 I am a very strong proponent of maintaining the heritage and charm of downtown St. John's.
-You know my absolute love for my city has been ingrained in me since birth and I grew up spending my childhood around the retail of Water Street and had my own store wish my career had lead me down the tourism path!
+You know my absolute love for my city has been ingrained in me since birth and I grew up spending my childhood around the retail of Water Street and had my own store .
+Even though I am in the real estate business, I really wish my career had lead me down the tourism path!
 I just adore my City.
 I have enjoyed many years promoting the residential part of downtown, it's that part of the city where my loyalties lie, and I truly feel I need to voice my concerns when I see opposition to something I think will only serve to enrich this part of our city.

-I just came back from a weekend in Halifax visiting and.
+I just came back from a weekend in Halifax visiting .
 While I hope we never ever become the concrete jungle with numerous tall apartment complexes that downtown Halifax is becoming, I do appreciate the vibrancy of the retail stores, restaurants and nightlife.
 This atmosphere and success only continues to grow because there are continuing opportunities for people to live in the downtown area.